 Shopping online is pretty much second nature to us and it’s incredibly hard to imagine a time when we weren’t able to snap up deals – for pretty much anything – at the press of a button or swipe of a finger.
-Did you know that clothing, shoes, accessories and household goods were the most popular retail items consumers purchased through the internet in 2019?
+Did you know that clothing, shoes, accessories and household goods are the most popular retail items consumers purchased through the internet

 However, with such unprecedented convenience and ease of access – there are obviously some risks involved.
 We may not even give it a second thought, but every time we buy something, we are inputting sensitive information about our bank account details.

 Even though there have been rapid advances in online security, it remains essential that we are vigilant to the dangers which online shopping can pose.
 Here are eight easy ways you can stay safe while shopping online.

 Many of us may find it difficult to remember our existing passwords, but regularly changing your login details can prevent third parties from accessing your various accounts, should a company be hacked or experience a data breach.
 You should also make sure to log out at the end of every online shopping session.

 2. Don’t Shop Using Public Wifi